Explosivedoor/hockey-data-science-project/README.md

 For example, for two tables that should be the same, one table would start the data at row 0 and the other at row 1.
 Another example about those specific tables is the numbers in one were intergers and floats in the other.

 #To run this app.
-1. Download the docker folder, from inside of it run ```docker-compose up -d``` the ip of the website will be http://localhost:32932
+1. Run ```sudo docker run -p 32932:80 -d explosivedoor/hockey-stats-website``` the ip of the website will be http://localhost:32932
 2. Now download the rest and run HockeyStatsFilesDownload.py
 3. Then run HockeyStatsFileProcessing.py (these will be combined in the future.)
 4. Finally ```streamlit run HockeyStatsFrontend.py```